Blog

 A great porta potty business plan leads to big results.
 It'll help you get investors or loans.
 Here's what you need: your business model, legal requirements, finances, and marketing strategy.

-First, decide what you’re gonna do.
+First, decide what you're going to do.
 Just renting porta-potties?
 Or will you offer extras like cleaning, delivery, and maintenance?
 Those extras can make your business more attractive and more profitable.

 Money matters too.
-List out all your startup costs: porta potties, trucks, insurance, advertising; you name it.
-Be honest about your revenue projections and figure out when you’ll finally start making a profit (aka your breakeven point).
+List out all your startup costs: porta potties, trucks, insurance, advertising—you name it.
+Be honest about your revenue projections and figure out when you'll finally start making a profit (your breakeven point).

 Finally, get the word out.
 Craft a strong marketing plan to promote your business.
 Run ads online, advertise locally, and team up with event organizers or construction companies.
 These moves will help you stay on people's radar and grow your client list.